 - Develop a process for documenting individualized assessments of a candidate’s criminal conviction history, as well as forms of notice of preliminary and final disqualification based on a candidate’s criminal conviction history

 California’s “ban-the-box” law comes on the heels of several other employment-related bills that the state has recently passed covering a range of policies.
 In light of these new requirements, California-based employers may wish to consider reviewing their hiring practices holistically.

 California Public Utilities Commission Proposal

-On October 4th, the California Public Utilities Commission (CPUC) released a proposal that would require transportation network companies (TNCs) to conduct background screenings on drivers using consumer reporting agencies approved by the National Association of Professional Background Screeners (NAPBS).
+On October 4th, the California Public Utilities Commission (CPUC) released a proposal that would require transportation network companies (TNCs) to conduct background screenings on drivers using consumer reporting agencies approved by the Professional Background Screening Association (PBSA, formerly NAPBS).
 Currently, TNCs are required to screen drivers but the CPUC maintained the authority to implement additional requirements.
 Under the rule, drivers would not be required to undergo a fingerprint-based background check.
 The proposal would require TNCs to: o Use background check companies accredited by NAPBS, including in-house screening services; o Receive proof that a company is accredited by NAPBS, and to provide proof of accreditation with any required CPUC reporting; and o Conduct background screenings prior to allowing drivers access to a TNCs’ platform.
 Screenings would have to be conducted at least once a year.